muvvashravani2011-netizen/Ishikawa/README.md

 - Per-row Add Child action; max depth = 4.
 - Checkbox selection for rows; Delete Selected removes selected nodes and their descendants.
 - All nodes are expanded by default; indentation increases by level.
-- Asset-only data source: `public/data/ishikawa.json` (no server/localStorage persistence).

 ### Functional Specs
-- On load: fetch `/data/ishikawa.json`; if missing, show a single root “Missed Deadline”.
+- On load: initializes and expands the tree.
+If initial data is unavailable, shows a single root “Missed Deadline”.
 - Rows display: expander toggler, checkbox, editable name, and Add Child button.
 - Selection: checking a parent auto-selects its subtree; delete cascades accordingly.